Newcastle Logo

 Newcastle Logo 1988-Present

-In 1988, the club again began to use the emblem of the city, returning to its historical heritage.
-The symbols remained the same: seahorses, towers, the royal lion, and the cross of St. George.
-Only the style of drawing and the color palette has changed.
+In 1988, the club again began using the city’s coat of arms, returning to its historical heritage.
+The symbols remained the same: seahorses, towers, the royal lion, and St. George’s cross.
+Only the drawing style and color palette have changed.

-The heraldic shield is covered with vertical black and white stripes.
-This is a reference to the uniform of football players.
-The Latin motto is replaced by the name of the team, which is displayed on a blue ribbon.
+The heraldic shield is covered with vertical black-and-white stripes.
+This refers to the footballers’ uniforms.
+The Latin motto has been replaced with the team’s name, which is depicted on a blue ribbon.

 Font and Colors